digin-energi/produktdata-public/README.md

 The information of the common outer layer of the multicore cable
 * ATTRIBUTES
   * armourMaterialType : CableArmourMaterialKind  Public, material of the armour
-  * bundledConstructionKind : BundledCableConstructionKind  Public
+  * multicoreConstructionKind : multicoreCableConstructionKind  Public
   * innerRadiusFromCentre : Length  Public
   * phaseReactance50 : ReactancePerLength  Public, Reactance per length at 50Hz.
   * shieldKind : BundeledCableShieldKind  Public, a kind of shielding.